-3. Can I see the food from a distance?
+Can I see the amount of food from a distance?

 I like to check food levels from the comfort of my own home, especially during the cold winter months.
 I don’t want my feeders sitting empty for long!

 No one likes cheap stuff.
-Spend a few more dollars and get a sturdy bird feeder.
+So spend a few more dollars and get a sturdy bird feeder.

-Many companies have been in business a very long time and have excellent reputations for making high-quality bird feeders.
-These companies are my preference!
+Many companies have been in business for a long time and have excellent reputations for making high-quality bird feeders.
+Therefore, these companies are my preference!
 Also, check out any warranties that are offered.